Believe in Your Magic

 Well, who said you aren’t Picasso?
 Or, for that matter, as talented or hardworking as Picasso?

 It’s generally accepted that action is what makes successful people different.
-What not everyone is conscious of is that actions are preceded by thoughts.
+What not everyone considers is that actions are preceded by thoughts.
 And how successful people think is what truly differentiates them from everyone else.
-Successful people believe: they believe in themselves, they believe in their people, and, most importantly, they believe that no matter what happens, they’ll figure things out; they’ll prevail.
+Successful people believe.
+They believe in themselves, they believe in their people, and, most importantly, they believe that no matter what happens, they’ll figure things out; they’ll prevail.
 As Steve Jobs said, “When you grow up you tend to get told the world is the way it is and your life is just to live your life inside the world.
 Try not to bash into the walls too much.
 Try to have a nice family life, have fun, save a little money.
 That’s a very limited life.
 Life can be much broader once you discover one simple fact: Everything around you that you call life was made up by people that were no smarter than you.”

 Pablo Picasso was born in Málaga, on the southern coast of Spain, in 1881.
 He was the first child of Don José and Doña María.
 Picasso’s family was middle-class, his father was a painter, and his mother believed in him, so much so that he believed in himself.
 That’s how he became Picasso.